jcubic/filter-paste-js/README.md

 ## jQuery plugin for intercepting paste text into iframe with design mode

-this plugin allow you to filter text pasted into iframe (tested on latest Firefox and Chrome and Internet Explorer 8) it will not work in Opera
+this plugin allow you to filter text pasted into iframe (tested on latest Firefox and Chrome and Internet  8) it will not work in Opera

 ## usage: